Panel and Programming FAQ

 Anime Boston strives to provide entertainment that is related to Japanese culture.
 As much as we love music, we can only consider entertainment that is of Japanese origin.

-10. When will I hear about the status of my panel?
+9. When will I know about the status of my panel?

-You should expect to hear back about panel submissions around late January; this will indicate if your panel has been accepted, waitlisted, or rejected.
-If you do not receive an email by this time, please contact our Panel Programming Manager.
+You should expect to be notified about panel submissions in late February 2019.
+At that time, you will be notified whether your panel is wait-listed, accepted, or rejected.
+If you do not receive an email by then, please contact our Panel Coordinator Panel Programming Manager.

 Having your panel on the waitlist means your panel fits our guidelines, but we do not have a space in the schedule at the current moment.
 Generally, everyone is on the waitlist at first while guest and industry panels are placed.
 If the convention draws near and you wish to be removed from the waitlist, please contact the Panel Programming Manager and your panel will be removed.
 This DOES NOT affect your panel applications for the next year in any way.
 If your panel is still waitlisted by Thursday of the convention, it will most likely not make it into the schedule.